-1. All minimum and maximum values are guaranteed across the recommended operating conditions of supply voltage and from -40 to +85 °C unless otherwise stated.
-All typical values apply at VDD = 3.3 V and 25 °C unless otherwise stated.

-2. Microcontroller clock frequency tested in production at 1 MHz, 30 MHz, 32 MHz, and 32.768 kHz.
-Other frequencies tested in bench characterization.

-3. XTAL Range tested in production using an external clock source (similar to using a TCXO).
+- 1. All minimum and maximum values are guaranteed across the recommended operating conditions of supply voltage and from -45 to +85 °C unless otherwise stated.
+All typical values apply at Vdd=3.3V and 25C unless otherwise stated. - 2.
+Microcontroller clock frequency tested in production at 1 MHz, 30 MHz, 32 MHz, and 32.768 kHz.
+Other frequencies tested by bench characterization. - 3.
+XTAL Range tested in production using an external clock source (similar to using a TCXO).